 Transform Your Old Garden Shed or Carriage House into a Haven with These Four Pro Tips

-If you have a carriage house or garden shed that has fallen into disrepair and disuse, this is your cue to try a hand at fixing it up.
-While the thought of renovation can be daunting and the process requiring careful execution, decorating, on the other hand, doesn't have to be the Herculean task it often seems.
-If the space you're working with is in good shape (meaning no major repairs and construction need to happen), there's good news: You're already well on your way to a revamped carriage house or garden shed that you can repurpose to whatever you can imagine.
+If you have a carriage house or garden shed that has fallen into disrepair and disuse, this is your cue to try fixing it up.
+The thought of tackling a renovation can be daunting, and redecorating can feel like even more of a Herculean task.
+If the space you're working with is in good shape (meaning no major repairs or construction need to happen), there's good news: You're already well on your way to a revamped carriage house or garden shed that you can repurpose into whatever you can imagine.

-When considering garden shed makeover ideas, these types of spaces make ideal lounge areas.
-If you feel inclined, the addition of a small kitchen and dining nook can complete the overall look and allow the space to double as a guest house.
-Lance Thomas of Thomas Guy Interiors in Lake Charles, Louisiana, shares four easy tips for garden shed renovation ideas to maximize the design opportunity without creating an overwhelming home improvement project with no end in sight.
+When brainstorming makeover ideas, consider transforming the unused space into a backyard escape.
+Adding a comfortable spot to lounge, a small kitchen, or dining nook can complete the overall look and give the space more functionality.
+Lance Thomas of Thomas Guy Interiors in Lake Charles, Louisiana, shares four easy tips for a garden shed renovation that will maximize design opportunities without creating an overwhelming home-improvement project.

 Embrace the Space

-"Too many renovations and the intent behind the space will be lost," Thomas says.
+Parts of an older carriage house may be crumbling or chipping in places, but that doesn't necessarily mean you need to scrap it and start over.
+"Too many renovations, and the intent behind the space will be lost," Thomas says.
 "When renovating, embrace the charm and weather-worn qualities of a garden house.
 There is beauty in simply tidying up the ugly."

 Bring the Outdoors In

-Echoing the aforementioned tip, Thomas recommends incorporating furniture and other pieces you may typically reserve for the outdoors into the shed or house.
-This helps create the narrative for your space and give it character.
-In a recent project, Thomas incorporated an iron outdoor sofa—how much of the outdoors you bring inside is up to you.
+Echoing his previous tip, Thomas recommends incorporating furniture and other pieces you may typically reserve for the outdoors into your shed.
+In a recent project, for example, Thomas incorporated an iron outdoor sofa into the living area.
+This helps create the narrative for your space and gives it character.
+How much of the outdoors that's brought inside is up to you.

-"Favorite garden hats and tools, statues, feeders, and hanging baskets (to name a few) help tell your story and give your space individuality," Thomas suggests.
-"Not only does it weather the elements, but many of your accessories will look better after a bit of patina."
+"Favorite garden hats and tools, statues, feeders, and hanging baskets (to name a few) will help tell your story and give your space individuality," Thomas suggests.
+"Not only do they weather the elements, but many of your accessories will look also better after a bit of patina."

 Swap the Rug for Paint

 "Don't sacrifice aesthetics for function," he says.
 "Simply paint and seal your floors for visual impact.
-A little insider tip: Start painting at the opposite end of the entry and work your way out.
+An insider tip: Start painting at the opposite end of the entry and work your way out.
 It seems self-explanatory, but we learned the hard way."